 MEMBERS!
-Interested in a one on one Foundation Directory Online session with The Nonprofit Partnership's Executive Director, Adam C. Bratton?
+Interested in a one on one Foundation Directory Online session or a BYOB (Bring Your Own By-Laws) overview with The Nonprofit Partnership's Executive Director, Adam C. Bratton?

 Click here for details and current offering availability!

 The Standards for Excellence® provide a framework for achieving a well-managed and responsibly governed organization.
 The Standards® build upon the legal foundations of nonprofit management, governance, and operations and provide an outstanding step-by-step guide to achieving excellence within your nonprofit.
 These guidelines consist of 6 principles, which are described in-depth during 6 individual sessions: